bricebai/bricebai.github.io/nova-synthesis-creaturum.md

 ![](/uploads/nova_team.png)

-This was how we all worked together:

 ![](/uploads/nova_working process.png)

 ## Observations and Research

 [According to Reddit user /u/Noslyl](https://www.reddit.com/r/visualnovels/comments/2navwt/the_statistics_of_visual_novels_on_steam/), there were only 59 English visual novels on gaming platform Steam as of November 2014.
-Companies like JAST USA and MangaGamer provided English localizations of popular Japanese visual novels as well, but both primarily released erotic 18+ games.
+Companies like JAST USA and MangaGamer provided English localizations of popular Japanese visual novels as well, but both primarily released 18+ games.
 English fan translations of visual novels also existed, but downloading and accessing them was often a complex, multi-step process that was not easy for a casual player.

 I wanted to create a visual novel that was free, easily accessible across different computer platforms, available in English, and open to a younger audience.